 Choose A Guitar That Fits Your Style

-If your style is folk, country, pop music and folk, then you should consider traditional acoustic guitars.
-These are classic guitars that have big bodies and open sound hole.
+If your style is folk, country, pop music, then you should consider traditional acoustic guitars.
+These are classical guitars that have big bodies and open soundhole.

 If your style is playing with a band, then consider going for traditional with pick up.
-These have a panel with buttons and quarter inch jack for plugging the guitar into an AMP without interfering with the rich acoustic tone.
-They are highly versatile.
+These have a panel with buttons and quarter-inch jacks for plugging the guitar into an amp without interfering with the rich acoustic tone.

-If your style is jazz and world music, then you should consider electric acoustics.
-Electric acoustic are great hybrid guitars, and you can test them through an amplifier.
+If your style is jazz and world music, then you should consider acoustic-electric guitar.
+Acoustic-electric guitars are great hybrid guitars, and you can test them through an amplifier.

 The wood on top of your guitar is the most important part of your guitar.
-There are many different types of wood used for making different guitars this will depend on the sound that you want.
+There are many different types of wood used for making different guitars.

 The laminate-topped guitar is four to five pieces of thin wood pressed together.
-It produces a lower volume and tone, but if you want a cheap first class guitar, then this is the material on a guitar you want.
+It produces a lower volume and tone, and it is cheap.

 Check The Construction